SGI-2023/linkages/README.md

 From within the `build` directory, run:

-    ./main path/to/mesh
+    ./main [path/to/mesh]

-A glfw app should launch displaying a 3D cube.
+A glfw app should launch.

 ## Documentation
 The [libigl tutorial](http://libigl.github.io/libigl/tutorial/).